andrei165/eldorado/README.md

 What is Eldorado?
 ----------------

-Eldorado is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Eldorado uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Eldorado Core is the name of open source software which enables the use of this currency.
+Eldorado is new digital currency that enables instant payments to anyone, anywhere in the world.
+Eldorado uses peer-to-peer technology to operate with no central authority.
+Eldorado is backed by gold.
+(Redeemable in Gold on Demand) Devalin Inc., the Canadian based research and business development company since 2004, will launch the coin on December 1st, 2016.
+The coin will be valued at 1 oz of 999.9 fine gold, and will serve as a more secure store of value than Bitcoin.

 For more information, as well as an immediately useable, binary version of the Eldorado Core software, see http://eldorado-gold.net